Our Approach to Inclusion

 The information published should be updated annually and any changes to the information occurring during the year must be updated as soon as possible.”
 (6.79)

-The information required by these regulations is outlined in our SEN Information Report which can be downloaded here (click on link to open SEN Information Report).
+The information required by these regulations is outlined in our SEN Information Report which can be downloaded from the top of this page (click on link to open SEN Information Report).

 The information has been arranged in sections under key word headings to help readers locate information on specific subjects.
 The sections are: